Kostr/UEFI-Lessons/Lessons/Lesson_38/README.md

 #endif
 ```

-Include this file in our *.c file, so it would itself also know that is the `SIMPLE_CLASS_PROTOCOL` type:
+Include this file in our *.c file, so it would itself also know what is the `SIMPLE_CLASS_PROTOCOL` type:
 ```
 #include <Protocol/SimpleClass.h>
 ```